MasterBhuvnesh/Expo-Template/README.md

 ## To enablw user to input there first and last name got to dashboard of clerk and go to Configure and then go Email,Phone,Username then enable Username and Personal Information

 ## Update username and profile image in settings page

+## Add a new page in feed tab which is a modal with transparent background and shows graph of the data using gifted graph also have modifiy the tab bar . -- Oct 27 2024 11:44 AM